-Thank you to everyone who spoke to us about their experiences of health and social care services in Hammersmith & Fulham, Kensington & Chelsea, and Westminster this year.
+Thank you to everyone who spoke to us about their experiences of health and social care services in Kensington & Chelsea and Westminster this year.

 Our sixth annual report sets out what people think of current care and how we have helped services hear what works, what doesn’t and what local people want from care in the future.